Guideline 1

 Advancement details:

 Program opened in July for 2 years.
 18 companies supported in advanced materials in enrgy and environment sectors in the last round (July 2024).
+21 projects representing 33 companies in the same sectors are supported with the current budget (implantation projects).

-Update: January 13, 2025
+Update: December 18, 2025

 - Advancement